breez/lspd/README.md

 # lspd simple server
-lspd is a simple deamon that provides [LSP](https://medium.com/breez-technology/introducing-lightning-service-providers-fe9fb1665d5f) interface to [Breez clients](https://github.com/breez/breezmobile).
+lspd is a simple deamon that provides [LSP](https://medium.com/breez-technology/introducing-lightning-service-providers-fe9fb1665d5f) services to [Breez clients](https://github.com/breez/breezmobile).

 This is a simple example of an lspd that works with an [lnd](https://github.com/lightningnetwork/lnd) node.